dcmri/dcmri/README.md

-`dcmri` is a python toolbox for dynamic contrast MRI.
+`dcmri` is a python toolbox for dynamic contrast MRI

 For more detail please see the [documentation](https://qib-sheffield.github.io/dcmri/).